-Since 1936 icons of glass design… When the designer and architect Alvar Aalto thought about his unique vase, nature was his source of inspiration.
-Its curved forms are legendary today and Aaltos vases a world famous classic of Finnish design.
+An icon of glass design since 1936...
+When the designer and architect Alvar Aalto conceived his unique vase, nature was the inspiration.
+Today its curved shapes are legendary and Aalto's vase is a world-renowned classic of Finnish design.

-The Savoy vase became a real collector's piece along the years.
-Since the 50th birthday in the 1986, Iittala presents special models every year.
-For example the numbered green vases of the 50th anniversary are much desired, but also the ruby red version meanwhile possesses high value.
-Iittala now also offers a miniature version of the Savoy vase for all design enthusiasts.
-A special collector's piece is the red mini-vase, this one appears in a suitable box out of ash wood and it is limited to 1000 pieces.
+The Savoy vase has become a real collector's item over the years.
+Since its 50th birthday in 1986, Iittala has presented special models every decade.
+For example, the numbered green vases for the 50th anniversary are much sought-after, but the ruby red version has also acquired considerable value.
+For all collectors and design lovers, Iittala now also offers a miniature of the Savoy vase.
+A special collector's item here is the red mini vase, which comes in a matching oak box and is limited to 1000 pieces.

-The connection of Alvar Aalto and Iittala reaches back to the creation of the Savoy vase: initially Aalto created his vase for a competition of the glass house Karhula-Iittala on the occasion of the world exposition 1937 in Paris.
-Under the name “Leather trousers of an Eskimo Woman” (i.O.: "Eskimoerindens Skinnbuxa"), Alvar Aalto did present three designs in that time and got the first prize.
+The connection between Alvar Aalto and Iittala goes back to the time of the Savoy vase: originally Aalto created his vase for a competition of the Karhula-Iittala glassworks on the occasion of the 1937 World Exhibition in Paris.
+Under the name "Lederhosen of an Eskimo Woman" (in the above mentioned: "Eskimoerindens Skinnbuxa") Alvar Aalto submitted three designs at that time and was awarded first prize.